grapeJUICE1/Burgers-On-You/README.md

 This will start the development server at port 3000

 If you want to use your own database then go to **axios-orders.js** on **src** folder in root folder and change baseUrl there ...
+Or more precisely , this file : https://github.com/grapeJUICE1/burgers-on-you/blob/master/src/axios-orders.js...

 This project uses firebase realtime database...

 # Features
 * You basically build a burger and order it..